Handbook

 Infection prevention

 Employees are responsible for managing their own health and deciding whether they are fit enough to be at work or not.
-However, there are times as a manager when you may need to reinforce to staff whether someone can be at work in line with infection prevention, so that this does not pose any risk to patients, colleagues or the public.
-The most common illness managers typically have to deal with is diarrhoea and vomiting which in a hospital environment can spread very rapidly if the necessary time frames are not followed.
+However, there are times as a manager when you may need to reinforce to staff whether someone can be at work in line with infection prevention, so that this does not pose any risk to patients, colleagues, or the public.

-As a manager, when an employee is off work you should always ask what the nature of the absence is.
+As a manager, when an employee is off work, you should always ask what the nature of the absence is.
 This allows you to provide support and also to take any steps necessary to ensure prevent or contain the spread of infection.
-Where staff have been off with an infectious illness you should encourage them to always contact you before returning to work - especially if the illness was caused by any of the following:

-Should a member of staff call in sick with any of the above, you can seek advice from OH if you are unsure what to do.
+Should a member of staff call in, you can seek advice from HR/OH if you are unsure what to do.
 Ultimately if the employee poses any health risk to other people, they should not attend work until they are well.

 Make sure you consult the organisation policy on hand hygiene and make sure your employees are aware of this and practice the guidelines - this reduces the risk of spreading infections.